Jegge/OldMoofKit/README.md

 ### From details

-If you already have your bike details, e.G. because you downloaded them earlier from the VanMoof site, you can construct the bike details manually.
+If you already have your bike details, e.g. because you have downloaded them earlier from the VanMoof site, you can construct the bike details manually.
 Make sure that you've got the `bleProfile`, the `macAddress` and the `key` correct, otherwise the connection will not be established.
+The other parameters are solely flavour text.

 ```swift
 let details = BikeDetails(